mozilla/fathom-fox/README.md

    `addon/manifest.json` file.
 5. Navigate to a web site that has a modal dialog with a background overlay.
 6. Using Firefox's developer tools inspector, select the full-page overlay element.
-7. Switch to the FATHOM developer tools tab, enter `overlay` in the label field, and click SAVE.
+7. Switch to the Fathom developer tools tab, enter `overlay` in the label field, and click Save.
 8. From the main toolbar select the `FathomFox` icon, then choose `Trainer`.
 9. Click `Train on the tabs in this window`.